mandelsoft/kubelink/README.md

 which reaches the private echo service in the remote cluster.

-## DNS Progation for Services
+## DNS Propagation for Services

 The broker supports the propagation of service DNS names.
-This is done by an own `coredns` deployment, which can be automatically configured by the broker according to the established links and available API server access information.
-The *coredns* DNS server is hereby configured with a separate `kubernetes`plugin for every active foreign cluster and therefore needs access to the foreign API servers.
-This connectivity is again done by the cluster mesh access by using the service ip of the foreign cluster' API server (service `kubernetes`)
+This is done by an own `coredns` deployment, which can be automatically configured by the broker.
+There are two different modes, witch are selected by the option `--dns-propagation` (default is `none`):
+- `kubernetes`: According to the established links and available API server access information the *coredns* DNS server is hereby configured with a separate `kubernetes` plugin for every active foreign cluster and therefore needs access to the foreign API servers.
+This connectivity is again done by the cluster mesh access by using the service ip of the foreign cluster's API server (service `kubernetes`) This mode requires explicit cross-cluster traffic for the kubernetes plugin of coredns to access the foreign API servers.

+- `dns`: This new mode directly uses the dns service of the foreign clusters.
+  The *coredns* DNS server is hereby configured with a separate `rewrite` and `forward` plugin for every active foreign cluster.
+It does not need any API server access or credentials, but the address of the foreign dns service (typically IP 10 in the service address range) and its cluster domain (typically `cluster.local`)

 The [coredns deployment](examples/kubelink1/50-coredns.yaml) is specific for a dedicated cluster, because it contains